AviatrixSystems/Docs/HowTos/site2cloud_meraki.rst

    |meraki02|

-4. Click on Custom in the IPsec Policies to create a custom policy that matches the Aviatrix Site2Cloud configuration that was previously downloaded.
+4. Click **Custom** in the IPsec Policies to create a custom policy that matches the Aviatrix Site2Cloud configuration that was previously downloaded.

    |meraki03|

-5. Click `Update` to save the Custom policy.
+5. Click **Update** to save the Custom policy.

-6. Remember to click on Save Changes.
+6. Click **Save Changes**.

-7. In the `Security appliance` menu, click on `VPN Status` under `Monitor` section.
+7. In the Security appliance menu, click **VPN Status** under the Monitor section.

    |meraki04|

-8. Send traffic from the on-prem Meraki MX64 internal network to the Aviatrix Gateway VPC.
+8. Send traffic from the on-prem Meraki MX64 internal network to the Aviatrix Gateway VPC/VNet.
 Verify that VPN Status is green under the Non-Meraki peer tab.

    |meraki05|